bartificer/programming-by-stealth/docs/pbs33.md

 > 1 tests completed in 4 milliseconds, with 1 failed, 0 skipped, and 0 todo.
 > 0 assertions of 2 passed, 2 failed.

 OK – now that our tests are working as we want, we can finally start writing some code for our API.
-We need to start with the boiler-plate to set up our name spaces.
+We need to start with the boilerplate to set up our name spaces.
 Let’s start by setting up just the `pbs` namespace.
 Use the following as the initial content of `pbs.math.js`:

 ```javascript
 // A simple API containing miscellaneous mathematical functions